see also the mathematical software page

 There are thin clients offering Linux sessions (Ubuntu 12.04) and Windows Server 2003 session.
 Internet connection is understood.
 Data exchange between various media and our computer system can be done either on the thin clients or on seperate media stations, i.e. Windows PCs with DVD writer, USB ports, etc.

 Printing and scanning facilities are available.
 Coloured printouts and printouts on transparencies can be done by the staff upon request.

 Software for the most common tasks is understood: e-mail client, web browser, ssh, tex, office suite, and some more.

-Restricted to guests of the Institute is the use of a dedicated application server for mathematical software.
+Guests of the Institute may use a dedicated application server for mathematical software.
 See the mathematical software page for the programs currently installed and information on how to access them.

 If your research at the Institute involves computers in an essential way, please contact the IT group some time prior to your stay.

 We have five telephone booths which you will find on each floor of the guest house and the library building.
 Appart from normal telephones these booths are equipped with ethernet connections which offer the possibility to use your laptop and a headset to communicate using VoIP protocols like Skype or SIP.